-- 8.2 Notice of Proposed Policies or Rules. - (a) The University Administration shall provide to the UFF an advance copy of any proposed policy by including the UFF on the University Administration's Policy Routing Sheet. - (b) The University Administration shall provide the UFF with an advance copy of a proposed rule promptly but not later than the date of publication of the initial public notice of a proposed rule under the provisions of the Administrative Procedure Act.
-With respect to a rule adopted pursuant to the emergency provisions of the Administrative Procedure Act, a copy shall be provided as far in advance of its effective date as is feasible under the circumstances. - 8.3 Inconsistencies with Agreement. - (a) If there is an inconsistency between an existing University rule or policy and an express provision of this Agreement, such rule or policy shall not apply to bargaining unit faculty members. - (b) No new or amended University rule, policy, or resolution shall apply to bargaining unit faculty members if it conflicts with an express term of the Agreement or, in the absence of an express term, established past practice. - (c) If any rule, policy, or resolution proposed by the University Administration has a direct and substantial impact on wages, hours, or terms or conditions of employment, the University Administration shall, upon UFF's request, engage in collective bargaining with respect to the impact of the change prior to implementing it.
+8.2 Notice of Proposed Policies or Rules.

+- (a) The University Administration shall provide to the UFF an advance copy of any proposed policy. - (b) The University Administration shall provide the UFF with an advance copy of a proposed rule promptly but not later than the date of publication of the initial public notice of a proposed rule under the provisions of the Administrative Procedure Act.
+With respect to a rule adopted pursuant to the emergency provisions of the Administrative Procedure Act, a copy shall be provided as far in advance of its effective date as is feasible under the circumstances.

+8.3 Inconsistencies with Agreement.

+- (a) If there is an inconsistency between an existing University rule or policy and an express provision of this Agreement, such rule or policy shall not apply to bargaining unit faculty members. - (b) No new or amended University rule, policy, or resolution shall apply to bargaining unit faculty members if it conflicts with an express term of the Agreement or, in the absence of an express term, established past practice. - (c) If any rule, policy, or resolution proposed by the University Administration has a direct and substantial impact on wages, hours, or terms or conditions of employment, the University Administration shall, upon UFF's request, engage in collective bargaining with respect to the impact of the change prior to implementing it.